-Explaining the 221(d)(4) Loan Program in Plain English
+Explaining Some of the HUD Multifamily Loan Programs in Plain English

-It is, however, a HUD loan program for “new construction or substantial rehab work of multifamily properties for moderate-income families, elderly and the handicapped” according to the HUD website.
-It insures the lender against any loss on mortgage defaults (i.e. it takes the risk out of the lender’s court).
+It is, however, one of the HUD multifamily loan programs for “new construction or substantial rehab work of multifamily properties for moderate-income families, elderly and the handicapped,” according to the HUD website.
+It ensures the lender against any loss on mortgage defaults (i.e. it takes the risk out of the lender’s court).

 To get the scoop on the program I went to an expert.
 Brad Armstrong, president of Armstrong Mortgage Company, who has successfully originated over 50 221(d)(4) loans.
 I also talked to seasoned investors who are familiar with the program.

-First, why the heck should you care about the program?
+First, why the heck should you care about HUD multifamily loan programs, specifically the one mentioned at the start of this article?
 Glad you asked.

 - Non-recourse loan (that’s necessary)